shun60s/YOLO-spectrogram-darknet-clone/README.md

 ## condition

-This time, number of train and test is very small, 84 and 20.
+This time, number of train and test, is very small, 84 and 20.
 There are only two classes, voice and instrument, that means bent lines and flat lines,
 although they don't mean true voice and true instrument.